awgrover/arduino-2-xod/README.md

 - [x] and has a "self" output. (we need to know that xod type...)
 -- for first constructor, the patch name is the xod-type: @/adafruit-neopixel, aka @/output-adafruit-neopixel -- second constructors get a "self" output of that type, not xod-self
 - with a .cpp
--- [ ] that holds the state
+- [ ] that holds the state

 `./ard2xod constructor /home/awgrover/Arduino/libraries/Adafruit_NeoPixel /home/awgrover/xod/__lib__/Adafruit/Adafruit_NeoPixel`

 - For each public method
 - [ ] "this" is `"type": "@/input-adafruit-neopixel"`
 - [ ] return this is `"type": "@/output-adafruit-neopixel"`

+./ard2xod methods /home/awgrover/Arduino/libraries/Adafruit_NeoPixel /home/awgrover/xod/__lib__/Adafruit/Adafruit_NeoPixel`

 - For each public attribute
 - [ ] "this" is `"type": "@/input-adafruit-neopixel"`